Murder One 2023: The Programme!

 with Martin Doyle

-Three of Ireland’s favourite bestselling authors, Catherine Ryan Howard, Andrea Mara and Catherine Kirwan, discuss how true-life events and locations have inspired their latest fiction.
+Three of Ireland’s favourite bestselling authors, Catherine Ryan Howard, Andrea Mara and Catherine Kirwan, in conversation with Martin Doyle, discussed how true-life events and locations inspired their latest fiction.
 Howard’s The Trap was inspired by a series of still-unsolved disappearances; Mara’s No One Saw a Thing is based on a real- life event that happened to her and her sister in childhood; Kirwan’s A Lesson in Malice is set in her alma mater, UCC.
 Is real life stranger than fiction or vice versa?

 On the Shoulders of Giants: Christie, Highsmith & Sayers

-Three of our greatest contemporary crime writers discuss their latest books and how some of the great crime writers have influenced their work.
+Three of our greatest contemporary crime writers, in conversation with Andrea Carter, discussed their latest books and how some of the great crime writers have influenced their work.
 Commissioned by the Christie estate to continue Poirot’s legacy, Sophie Hannah has been called “Christie’s heir.”
 Steve Cavanagh has cited Patricia Highsmith as an increasing influence on his work and his latest book Kill for Me Kill for You brings the theme in Strangers on a Train bang up to date.
 Jane Casey is a huge fan of Dorothy L Sayers and her recent novel The Close delivers a modern locked room thriller to the page, complete with a broad cast of characters with interwoven secrets.
-Find out what it is that brings today’s authors back to the classics in what promises to be a fascinating discussion!
+It was fascinating to discover what brings today’s authors back to the classics in what was a truly insightful discussion!

 Karin Slaughter in Conversation with Edel Coffey